Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] 2, 4, 6, 8, 10
 - [ ] XS, S, M, L, XL
 - [x] 1, 2, 3, 4, 5, 8, 13, 20

+#### Q109.
+You are the Scrum Master and, having just facilitated a meeting, you're reflecting on ways to improve.
+What skill are you displaying?

+- [x] being self-aware
+- [ ] being extroverted
+- [ ] having type A personality
+- [ ] being someone who takes charge

+#### Q110.
+What background information is most important for a successful Product Owner to understand?

+- [ ] The budget for the product.
+- [ ] The underlying technology of the product.
+- [ ] The development team's strengths and weaknesses.
+- [x] The business context for the product.